-A preliminary investigation will be undertaken to establish whether the allegation could actually have occurred, be occurring or be likely to occur in the future.
+Within ten working days of the initial response being sent to the worker, a preliminary investigation will be undertaken to establish whether the allegation could actually have occurred, be occurring or be likely to occur in the future.
 The investigation is not, at this stage, to determine whether the allegation has actually occurred, but to determine the facts of the case (e.g. was the alleged individual actually where they were purported to be, what does the evidence show).
-Advice about investigations can be sought from Educational Personnel Services.
+If it is impossible for a preliminary investigation to be completed within ten working days, or where urgent action is required, the situation will be explained to the worker.
+Advice about investigations can be sought from the school's HR Advisor.